 How do I Install faux locs?

 Thanks to the creativity of Black women, there are various ways you can install your faux locs hairstyle.
 You can either DIY it at home, or get the help of a hairstylist.
-The traditional faux locs hairstyle involves braiding your hair first and then wrapping Marley Hair around individual braid to give it the natural dreadlocs look.
+The traditional faux locs hairstyle involves braiding your hair first and then wrapping Marley Hair around the individual braid to give it the natural dreadlocs look.
 This method takes hours, and so many women would opt for the cheaper and less time-consuming crochet method.

-Three Popular Ways To Install Faux Locs
+Four Popular Ways To Install Faux Locs

 1. Traditional Faux Locs Wrapping Method by DOPEaxxPANA